Are you looking for test card numbers?

 The customer presents their card to the payment terminal.
 The terminal collects the payment details and sends the request for the original amount to the Adyen payments platform for processing.

-If the pre-authorisation is successful:
+2. Check the response.
+If the pre-authorization is successful:

 • Approved is displayed on the terminal display.